Boardman House Inn

 The house features classic Victorian elegance with twelve-foot ceilings, elaborate cornice brackets, a distinctive three-story tower, and a grand front porch with heavy square columns and arched openings.
 Listed on the National Register of Historic Places since 1983 as part of the East Haddam Historic District, the mansion visually competes with the nearby Goodspeed Opera House for architectural prominence along the riverfront.

 Norman Boardman lived in the house until his death on July 21, 1905, at age sixty-four.
-He is buried alongside generations of his family in River View Cemetery beside St. Stephen's Episcopal Church.
-The silverware empire he inherited did not long survive him - in 1907, a devastating fire destroyed the main office and factory, effectively ending the L. Boardman & Son company that had been producing silverware for over sixty years.
+He's buried alongside generations of his family in River View Cemetery beside St. Stephen's Episcopal Church.
+The silverware empire he inherited did not long survive him--in 1907, a devastating fire destroyed the main office and factory, effectively ending the L. Boardman & Son company that had been producing silverware for over sixty years.

-The scent of tobacco smoke occasionally permeates rooms where no smoking has occurred for decades, a phantom aroma that appears without explanation and dissipates just as mysteriously.
+The scent of tobacco smoke occasionally fills rooms where no smoking has occurred for decades, a phantom aroma that appears without explanation and fades just as mysteriously.
 Guests have also reported the unsettling sensation of being watched during their stays, as if unseen eyes follow their movements through the corridors and parlors.

 Researched from 9 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.